andrest50/memory-builder/README.md

 - Keep track of number of correct sentences
 - Automatically generate sentences

+## Usage

+Run the main.py script in the src/ folder.

 ## Screenshots

 ![Main window](images/dashboard.jpg)

 ![No-typing mode](images/dashboard2.jpg)

 ![User settings](images/user_settings.jpg)

 ![List settings](images/list_settings.jpg)

 ## Code

-Written in Python with PyQt5 for the GUI.
+Written in Python with PyQt5 for the GUI and sqlite3 for the database.